 What is the Transportation and Climate Initiative?

-The Transportation and Climate Initiative (TCI), an effort of the Georgetown Climate Center, is a regional collaboration of 12 Northeast and Mid-Atlantic states and Washington D.C. seeking to reduce carbon emissions in the transportation sector.
+The Transportation and Climate Initiative (TCI), an effort of the Georgetown Climate Center, is a regional collaboration of 11 Northeast and Mid-Atlantic states (Maine, Vermont, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Maryland, and Virginia) and Washington D.C. seeking to reduce carbon emissions in the transportation sector.

 In 2018, states announced they would develop a regional "cap-and-invest" program, which would set a strict limit on transportation emissions.